 The drivers on each port (TPA and TPB) are designed to work with an external 112- $\Omega$ termination resistor network.
 This is to match the 110- $\Omega$ cable impedance.
-One network is provided at each end of the twisted pair cable.
-The midpoint of the TPA resistor network is directly connected to TPBIAS; and the midpoint of the TPB resistor network is coupled to ground through a paralleled RC network.
+One network is provided at each end of the twisted-pair cable.
+The midpoint of the TPA resistor network is directly connected to TPBIAS; and the midpoint of the TPB resistor network is coupled to ground through a paralleled R-C network.
 These termination resistor networks should be placed as close to the PHY as possible.

 The TPBIAS lines indicate the presence of an active connection to other nodes on the bus.
-A 1-μF capacitor external filter is used to stabilize the TPBIAS lines.
+A 1-μF-capacitor external filter is used to stabilize the TPBIAS lines.

 When a 1394 port is not brought out to a connector, it must be terminated correctly.
 To terminate a non-implemented port, the TPB+ and TPB- terminals must be tied together and connected to ground.
 The TPBIAS should be tied to ground through a 1- $\mu$ F capacitor filter.
 The TPA+ and TPA- lines can be left unconnected.
-Port 1 in the schematic is not brought out to a connector to illustrate a properly terminated port.